uw-pluverse/pluverse-latex-style-guide/README.md

  - to, as

 Note:
-1. the word immediately preceding the hyphen should be capitalized.
+1. The word immediately preceding the hyphen should be capitalized.
 For example, it should be `Learning-Based Approach`.
+An exception is `X-ray`, instead of `X-Ray`.

 ### Always use vector graphs and use the right font in the graphs.